Tyil/website/_pages/donate.md

 ---
 layout: default
-permalink: /donate.html
+permalink: /fund-me.html
 ---

-# Donating
+# Funding me
-Thanks for considering to donate to me.
-It's much appreciated, and it helps me to spend more time working and promoting free software.
+Thanks for considering to fund my work.
+It's much appreciated, and it helps me to spend more time writing articles, tutorials, free software and promote more free software.

-## Donation platforms
+## Funding platforms
 I've set up a number of accounts on donation platforms.
 This way, you can decide which platform you trust the most.
 The platforms I'm available on are: